-8.2 Concluding Remarks
+8.3 Concluding Remarks

 This deliverable D5.11 presented the final version of the UC3 testbed demonstrator alongside the complete presentation of the executive status activities done in task 5.6 "Demonstration and validation of IHES- Generic IoT (Final)".
-This document is intended in this respect as an executive summary and report all the key details related to the UC3 integration activities done in order to finalize the integration of the whole UC3 testbed demonstrator within SEMIoTICS architecture, as originally designed and declared in D2.5 final architecture design.
+This document is intended in this respect as a self-comprehensive executive summary and report all the relevant architectural / implementation details related to the UC3 integration activities done in order to finalize the integration of the whole UC3 testbed demonstrator within SEMIoTICS architecture, as originally designed and declared in D2.5 final architecture design.

-For convenience, we had identified three sub use case scenarios that have been incrementally integrated in task 5.6 and that, all together, demonstrate the whole set of capabilities of the UC3 scenario.
+For convenience, we had identified three sub use case scenarios to drive efficiently the integration of the system during cycle 2 activities that have been incrementally integrated in task 5.6 and that, all together, demonstrate the whole set of capabilities of the UC3 scenario.

-The three sub use cases have been declared by providing for each one of them the links with relevant design documentation already discussed in former deliverables, and their relationship with the SEMIOTICS components and infrastructure has been provided as well.
+The three sub use cases have been declared by providing for each one of them the links with relevant design documentation already discussed in former deliverables, and their relationship with the SEMIOTICS components and infrastructure, both static and dynamic, has been provided as well.